sairuk/0mhz_dosbox/README.md

 # 0mhz_dosbox

-basic convertor for the 0mhz collection to dosbox-x, requires dosbox-x atm for vhd geometry support and dosbox reported version must be at least 7.0
+basic converter for the 0mhz collection to dosbox-x, requires dosbox-x atm for vhd geometry support and dosbox reported version must be at least 7.0

 dosbox didn't like device indexes for cdroms so the below is true `index`